JixiangShao/HAG-Net/README.md

 after train and test,"results" folder will be created.

 save_weights_DRIVE
-After training,the saved model is in this folder.
+After train,the saved model is in this folder.

 results_DRIVE folder
 in this folder,there are the ouput predict of the saved model,such as: